Robert T. Hastings Jr.: Military career

 Hastings enlisted in the U.S. Army in 1978.
 He was a distinguished graduate of the Warrant Officer Rotary Wing Aviator Course.
 He piloted the AH-1 Attack Helicopter with the 7th Infantry Division, the 11th Armored Cavalry Regiment and the Army Combat Developments Experimentation Command.

 Graduating from Officer Candidate School, he was commissioned a 2nd lieutenant in aviation.
 He served as an Attack Helicopter Platoon leader and Forward Support Platoon leader with the 101st Airborne Division, and as a Reserve Component Aviation advisor at the Fifth U.S. Army headquarters.

 Hastings completed Armor Officer Advanced Course and returned to the 11th Armored Cavalry Regiment where he served as regimental operations officer, Air Cavalry Troop commander and Assault Helicopter Troop commander.
 He served as a public affairs officer, Public Affairs Detachment commander with V Corps, and Senior Public Affairs instructor at the Defense Information School before retiring from the U.S. Army.

 His combat and expeditionary deployments include tours in Iraq, Bosnia and Honduras.

 His military education includes the Aviation Officer Basic Course, Scout Platoon Leaders Course, Armor Officer Advanced Course, Cavalry Leaders Course, Public Affairs Officer Qualification and Advanced Courses, and Combined Armed and Services Staff School.

 Hastings earned the Master Army Aviator, Pathfinder and Air Assault badges.
 His military awards and decorations include the Defense Meritorious Service Medal, Army Meritorious Service Medal with four oak leaf clusters, Army Commendation Medal, Army Achievement Medal, National Defense Service Medal, Armed Forces Expeditionary Medal, NATO Medal, and Secretary of Defense Staff Identification Badge.

 Col. Hastings joined the Texas State Guard in 2010 from the Maryland Defense Force where he served for five years as the Director of Public Affairs.
 Upon joining the Texas State Guard, Hastings has served as the Chief Public Affairs Officer for the Texas State Guard; commander of the 19th Regiment and the 4th Regiment; and as a brigadier general commanding the 1st Brigade.

 Brig.
 Gen. Robert Hastings, Jr., was officially promoted to the rank of brigadier general in the Texas State Guard during a promotion ceremony held at Camp Mabry, Austin, Texas, July 8, 2018.
 Texas Governor Greg Abbott signed the promotion order on June 1, 2018.
+Hastings retired from TXSG on December 31, 2022.

 His civilian awards include the Secretary of Defense Distinguished Public Service Medal, the Order of St. George Medallion from the Armor/Cavalry Association, and the Order of St. Michael Medallion from the Army Aviation Association of America.